 This amazing fort is in the shape of an eight-pointed star.
 A drone camera is needed to view the actual shape of the fort, however, an engraving of the fort's shape can be found on the ceiling at the main gate.

 [Star forts evolved during the age of gunpowder when cannon came to dominate the battlefield.
 It was first seen in the mid-15th century in Italy.
 Fort William of Kolkata, Fort of Jhansi, Bihu Loukon of Manipur, Jagtial Fort of Telangana, Potagada Fort of Ganjam are also star-shaped forts.]

-The Manjarabad fort stands on a little hill, 3240 feet above sea level.
-There are about 250 steps to reach the entrance of the fort.
-The fort walls are constructed of granite blocks and mortar, and is protected by a moat all round.
-Interior of the fort is built of bricks.
-There are rooms that served as stables, army barracks, armoury, food stores etc. It is said that there were underground passages that lead to Tipu's capital Srirangapatna.
-The parapet is provided with cannon mouths and musket holes at regular intervals.
+The majestic Manjarabad Fort stands atop a small hill, 3,240 feet above sea level.
+Ascending the 250 steps to the entrance, one is met with granite blocks and mortar walls, which are further protected by a moat.
+Inside, the fort is constructed of bricks, and contains rooms that served as stables, army barracks, armouries and food stores.
+It is said that there were underground passages that connected the fort to Tipu Sultan's capital, Srirangapatna.
+The parapet is equipped with cannon mouths and musket holes at regular intervals, providing a formidable defence.

-At the exact geometric center of the fort is a cross shaped well with steps leading down to it from all four sides.
-Just above it, there are two cool cellars to store gunpowder.
-All along the northwestern and northern sides are arched cells that served as resting places for the guards.
+At the precise geometric center of the fort lies a cross-shaped well, with steps descending from each of its four sides.
+Just above it, two cool cellars are situated to store gunpowder.
+Along the northwestern and northern sides, arched cells provide a resting place for the guards.

-From the forts' ramparts are visible the surrounding spectacular view of the lush green paddy fields, palm groves, coffee and spice plantations.
+From the fort's ramparts, one can take in the spectacular view of the lush green paddy fields, palm groves, and coffee and spice plantations that surround it.